alexpaul/Management-Roles/README.md

 #### Some guidelines if doing a solo presentation to a prospective employer

+> First and foremost know your target audience and create a script that will help you in creating the slides and driving the demo.

 * Your project / app overview
 * The role that you played in the overall project
 * How did you reach to the following decisions for the product: